splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-java-k8s.rst

 .. caution::

-    Patching a pod or deployment restarts the pods.
+    Patching a deployment restarts the pods in the deployment.

 Use the following snippet as an example.
 Replace ``<my-deployment>`` with your deployment's name.